vippsas/vipps-report-api/vipps-report-api-faq.md

 Partner keys let a partner make payments on behalf of a merchant, and the same API keys also give access to the Report API.

-If the merchant has a sale unit that is configured with a [platform partner](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner#partner-types), the platform partner can use
+If the merchant has a sales unit that is configured with a [platform partner](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner#partner-types), the platform partner can use
 [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)